Regulated Utilities Benchmarks for efficiency

-Duke Energy’s franchised electric utilities produce approximately 49,700 megawatts of generation capacity to serve approximately 7.2 million customers in North Carolina, South Carolina, Florida, Indiana, Ohio and Kentucky.
+Duke Energy’s regulated utilities produce approximately 49,600 megawatts of generation capacity to serve approximately 7.2 million customers in North Carolina, South Carolina, Florida, Indiana, Ohio and Kentucky.
 The company has a diverse mix of generation resources, including nuclear, coal-fired, oil- and natural gas-fired, and hydroelectric power plants.

 - Nuclear Plants

 - Duke Energy operates six nuclear stations in the Carolinas.
 In 2013, we announced plans to retire Crystal River Nuclear Plant.

 - Coal-Fired Plants